physrisk/website-source/articles/2013/watts-strogatz-model.md

 Thus this model is a simplest illustration possible for the "six degrees of separation" theory.
-This theory states that any two people on Earth are separated by 6 handshakes (i.e. common friends or friends of friends and etc.).
+This theory states that any two people on Earth are separated by 6 handshakes (i.e., common friends or friends of friends and etc.).
 Consequently two completely random people, who have almost nothing in common, can easily find each other despite of the huge size of the social networks due to the connections of their friends.